-To be in good health and live a long, rich, fulfilling life is desire of all.
-According to Forbes, the US spends more per capita than any other country in the world yet has the lowest life expectancy and the highest infant mortality rate.
+To be in good health and live a long, rich, fulfilling life is the desire of all.
+According to Forbes, the US spends more per capita on healthcare than any other country in the world yet has the lowest life expectancy and the highest infant mortality rate.
 Why is this so?
 If pouring money into healthcare isn’t making us healthier than other nations, then what are they doing that we aren’t?
 Is the American lifestyle the culprit?

 These reasons can add up over time, reducing one’s time above the grave.
 Lifestyle can facilitate or compromise good health and longevity.
 Things that are within one’s control such as diet, exercise, fresh air, rest, water, moderation, positive beliefs, adequate sunshine are more influential on good health than we realize.
 Most of us know the correlation between high fat, high calorie diets with no exercise and people becoming overweight or obese.
 But did you know, for instance, that even lack of sleep increase chances of getting glaucoma?
 Choices can affect every body part and system.

 Moreover, things in life which one has less control, such as ongoing and acute stress, can wreak havoc on the body if proper health tools are not utilized.
-African American men and women typically incur more stress than their white counterparts due to discrimination, unconscious bias, and socioeconomic conditions on average.
-As a result, within the African American community, the average life span is shorter than white Americans.
+African-American men and women typically incur more stress than their white counterparts due to discrimination, unconscious bias, and socioeconomic conditions on average.
+As a result, within the African-American community, the average life span is shorter than white Americans.

 Where does one begin to turn things around?
 How?
 First of all, see your doctor or health professionals to evaluate your health condition.
 Then, educate yourself and put into practice what you have learned and reduce your chances of getting a lifestyle disease.